visionik/vContext/vAgenda-extension-beads.md

 **Recommended**:
 - Extension 10 (Version Control & Sync) - for change tracking
-- Extension 12 (ACE) - for accumulating learnings
+- Extension 12 (Playbooks) - for accumulating learnings

 ## New Fields